ateaseproject/atease.aspnetcore.extensions/README.md

     {
     }
 ```
-Web API result must be same as web api BadRequest result.
+Web API result must be same as Web API BadRequest result.

 * ### Api Exception:
-Handling exceptions (e.g conflict errors) that raised in the services and return `Conflict (409)` HttpStatus with the custom message.
+Handling exceptions (e.g conflict errors) that raised in the services and return `Conflict (409)` HttpStatus with custom message.
 Add `WebApiConflict` attribute to your exception class:
 if the `message` argument left blank, the message value is taken from the Exception.
 ```C#